 There are many things we can all do as individuals.
-For the experts who have knowledge; show your face and push out the evidence and facts to counter or prebunk conspiracies.
+If you are an experts with knowledge; show your face and push out the evidence and facts to counter or prebunk conspiracies.
 Team up with a creator to translate your content to the language of the platform.
-If you don’t have the facts but have a wide platform and a lot of followers; signal boost those creators and experts!
-Connect the dots in the network who might not be aware of each other’s presence.
-Distribute that content and make sure their voices are heard.
-Every single human with a network, however small, can be a distributor, a micro-influencer in their community.
-If you see something trending, alert those in the field who could create content about this pre-emptively.
+If you don’t have the facts or creativity, but have a wide platform and a lot of followers; signal boost those creators and experts and make sure their voice is heard.
+If you see people who should collaborate, connect the dots in the network, maybe they are not be aware of each other’s presence.
+If you see something trending, alert those in the field who could create content about this pre-emptively. .
+Every single human with a network, no matter how small, can be a micro-influencer in their community.
 This is how everyone can actually be part of the counter-conspiracy team in an organic way.

 We don’t have to sit by idly.

 Our information ecosystem is not hopelessly polluted.
 But we all have to work together to make a change.